The Twentieth Century – A Scientific and Secular Age

 Because of their belief that this world is the only one we have and that human problems can only be solved by humans, humanists have often been very active social reformers.
 The early Ethical Societies set up Neighbourhood Guilds to undertake social and educational work in city slums, where it was much needed in the days before a welfare state.
 Most humanists believe in democracy, open government and human rights, and support action on world poverty and the environment.
 Some were and are pacifists, and many are active in charities and politics.
-Ethical societies came together as the Ethical Union, which in the 1960s became Humanists UK, its first director being Harold Blackham and its first President Julian Huxley.
-The English social scientist and academic, and founder member of Humanists UK, Baroness Barbara Wootton (1897-1988) became the first woman to chair the proceedings of the House of Lords.
+Ethical societies came together as the Ethical Union, which in the 1960s became the British Humanist Association, whose first director being Harold Blackham and whose first President Julian Huxley.
+The English social scientist and academic, and founder member of the BHA (now Humanists UK), Baroness Barbara Wootton (1897-1988) became the first woman to chair the proceedings of the House of Lords.
 She always spoke up for humanist causes, especially on social policy.

 Religion and philosophy